 One of the most inspiring coronavirus love stories has been of Twitter user and photographer Jeremy Cohen, who spotted a cute neighbor dancing on a nearby rooftop.
 They waved at each other, and Cohen soon sent a drone over to get her phone number.
 And the rest was history.

 If you can’t afford a drone, don’t worry.
 We have plenty of other creative tips to make your virtual date the best it can possibly be.

 Cohen and his rooftop crush connected by having dinner together, but separately.
 As he sat on his balcony enjoying a meal, his date ate dinner on her rooftop.
 If the two of you don’t live near each other, consider ordering the same food and eating it over a video call, or even consuming matching microwave dinners.

 Take a virtual tour

-Galleries and museums are always a sophisticated date option.
+Galleries and museums are always a sophisticated date options.
 But with public areas closed, how exactly do you show someone your fancy art taste?
 Luckily, most of these venues have provided virtual tours and exhibits that can be accessed online.
-You can check out the decadent ceilings of the Louvre, the Smithsonian Natural History section, along with a NASA exhibit at the National Women’s History Museum — all in the comfort of your home.
+You can check out the decadent ceilings of the Louvre, and the Smithsonian Natural History section, along with a NASA exhibit at the National Women’s History Museum — all in the comfort of your home.